Multi-Faith Resources for Students at Trent University

 What is Trent University Spiritual Affairs?

 Trent University Spiritual Affairs provides support to students from all faith traditions, as well as students who are considering questions of meaning, purpose and identity.
-Our multi-faith model embraces all religious and spiritual groups on campus, with the aim of fostering mutual respect and understanding among students.
+Our multi-faith model is rooted in respect, understanding, and inclusion.

 Wednesday, January 27th, 1 pm-2:30 pm

 Trent Spiritual Affairs and the Trent Central Student Association present Challenging Islamophobia: Muslim Women Speak.
 This virtual panel event will feature women's voices and will be followed by a Q&A session.
 All are welcome - registration is required.